 I work too slowly, and I hate the screen.
 I hide from Word's illusion of a blank page, framed by the dirty, white monitor and again in gray.
 Then I face its image anyway, just as neatly framed in near monochrome, in the sky.

 A blizzard eliminates distractions, like people.
 It redefines each branch and the edge of every rooftop, and yet they almost vanish behind the swirl of snow.
 The weather service gives the visibility a deceptive precision, three miles, but from my chair, everything looks white.
 Up close, half-frozen water covers the window, reiterating and hiding its transparency.
 The drops have grown much too large for rain, too soft and clear for ice or snow.

 Even without the snow, the parking lot out back tempts me to find an unobstructed view.
 Walls to either side offer an open space.
 The building across the street cuts that off that opening, but light traffic escapes along the side street to nowhere I can see.
-The rooftops promise a view above it all, to an imagined infinity, but their parallels converge on a perfectly real skyscraper.
+As for Claire Seidl, the rooftops promise a view above it all, to an imagined infinity, but their parallels converge on a perfectly real skyscraper.
 It could almost recover focus and symmetry, but for pipes and water towers off in every direction.

 I could follow the parallel lines into the scene, if not for the minor details of a glass pane and a nine-story drop.
 I could look on it all, objective and apart, if I could only separate myself from its geometry or explain where it begins and ends.